12 Nov Who Owns the Custom Software Code?

 - Reusing the code for another purpose: If you wanted to resell the code or even use it for another project, you’d have to have proper ownership rights.
 For developers, it’s a great way to be efficient and save other clients some money in the process.
 For the client, it’s a way to keep potential competition from having a shortcut toward duplicating what you have done, or to recoup some cost on their investment.

 So what’s the best solution – for the client AND the developer?
 Well, there are many schools of thought on that.
 Here are some of the arguments often used.

 Argument #1: The Client Should Own It

-The most obvious reason?
-You the client paid for the work!
+The most obvious reason, after all, you the client paid for the work!
 Large chunks of the code were written just for you.
 So obviously you should have ownership.

 And what if you want to leave the relationship?
 You have your own company and your own life.
 You shouldn’t have to be tethered to a developer just because they built it for you.
 It’s like a car.
 Yes, you’ve bought a specific make and model, and you enjoy driving it, but that doesn’t mean that you should be stuck with the dealer you bought it from as your only mechanic.
 By owning rights to the code, you have the freedom to alter the code as you see fit, or to have someone else alter it if you so choose.

 As developers, we don’t magically spin software out of thin air, even if it might seem that way.
 All custom web application development starts with our kernel; the core set of code that we’ve spent years refining and improving.
 If we just give that away to clients, then we run the risk of one overly protective client blocking us from ever using it again.